University of East Anglia UEA has opted into the TEF and received a Gold award.

 The School of Biological Sciences brings a strong research-led ethos to every course we offer.
 More than 220 people within the School are actively involved in current research, with subjects ranging from the biochemical, molecular and cellular levels to ecological interactions and evolutionary processes.
 Some of our research focuses on understanding fundamental biological principles and some is applied research such as protein structure and microbial energetics, the study of human and plant diseases, and conservation biology.

-We are recognised for consistently providing a high-quality student experience – we scored 96% for overall satisfaction for Biology in the National Student Survey 2017.
+UEA are recognised for providing a high-quality student experience and in the National Student Survey 2019, we were ranked 1st for Overall Satisfaction in Genetics and 8th for overall satisfaction in Microbiology and Cell Science.
 Our students benefit from our enviable position as an integral partner of the Norwich Research Park, which is also home to the Norfolk and Norwich University Hospital, and independent, world-renowned research institutes: the John Innes Centre, The Sainsbury Laboratory, the Earlham Institute and the new £75-million Quadram Institute.

 This three year degree programme allows you to develop your knowledge of biology in the first year, alongside training you in essential scientific methods and techniques.
 In your second year you will have the chance to specialise, selecting optional modules according to your own interests, and in the final year you will have the opportunity to undertake a substantial independent research project.